Julio Fonseca (footballer)

-Julio César Fonseca is a retired Honduran football player who played for Marathón in the 1960s.
+Julio César Fonseca was a retired Honduran football player who played for Marathón in the 1960s.

 Club career

 Nicknamed Cucaracha, Fonseca scored 19 league goals for Marathón.
 He was a member of the so-called La Trinca Infernal (The Infernal Lashing), along with Mario Caballero and Mauro Caballero.

 Retirement

 In 1974, Fonseca retired from professional football after Mario, one of his teammates at Marathón, had an accident which leave him invalid.